frob/frob.github.com/content/posts/2015-07-26-step-one-on-replacing-jekyll--make-yaml-work.md

 My conclusion is that front-matter shouldn't be handled with gulp, but instead it should be handled by node.
 In this case the the front-matter will control the flow of the steam and thus it shouldn't be considered when reading the stream.
 The gulp-front-matter plugin will do one thing really well for me.
 It will strip the front-matter from my source and allow me to parse it with liquid or with markdown or whatever.

 ## Bad plug-ins
 So, here it is.
 The liquid plugin just didn't work.
-I don't have the time to waist on this right now.
+I don't have the time to waste on this right now.
 Looks like this is too far ahead of its time for now.
 So I am putting it on hold.